-Across the Helena UIH service area, 7.9% of all infants born to Al/AN women were born low birthweight, which was not statistically significantly different from that of their NHW counterparts at 6.9% (Figure 24).
-Al/AN women were statistically as likely as NHW women to give birth to an infant who had a low birthweight.
+Across the Baltimore UIH service area, 7.3% of all infants born to Al/AN women were born low birthweight, which was not statistically significantly different from their NHW counterparts at 6.7% (Figure 24).
+Al/AN women were as likely as NHW women to give birth to infants with a low birthweight.